DariusVorona/install_comfyui/README.md

         A single command to start ComfyUI with minimal user intervention.
     Error Handling:
         Notifies users of missing dependencies or configuration issues.
-    Version Specific:
-        Optimized for ComfyUI v2.1.0 to ensure consistent behavior.

 Usage: